Skip to main content

 Production mode restricts analysis to code that ships to users, ignoring test and development files.

-fallow check --production
+fallow dead-code --production

 Or set it in your config: